El Nido Palawan, Philippines Travel Guide

 Respect for local culture and customs makes your travel better.

-El Nido poses difficulties for travelers with mobility issues.
+A Paradise in palawan poses challenges for travelers with mobility needs.
 Infrastructure is not usually for easy access.

 A Paradise in palawan's setup is generally not well-suited for mobility needs.